Dist. 1, Knox County, Tennessee, 2 Jul 1860, Knoxville PO

 Cole James 20 m w farmer TN

+I don't know who this James Cole was, nor whether he was connected to the Caswell McBee family or was just a boarder.
 Caswell McBee was the son of Samuel McBee and Anna Hamilton.
 Caswell's wife was Mary A. Peck/Peak.
-They were from Claiborne or Grainger County, Tennessee, and they eventually moved to Cooke County, Texas.
+They were from Claiborne or Grainger County, Tennessee, and they eventually moved to Cooke County, Texas. |

 Dist.
 9, Knox County, Tennessee, 19 Jun 1860, Gallaken PO

-p.199a, dwelling number 29, family number 27
+page 199a, dwelling number 29, family number 27

 Letsinger Mary W. 47 f w farmer $5000/$1000 TN